 Introduction

 Pterocarpus marsupium Roxb. belongs to Fabaceae family, commonly known as Malabar Kino tree or Indian Kino tree and locally known as Biyo or Bija.
 It is native to India, Nepal and Sri Lanka, where it occurs in the Western Ghat (Matthew, 1983; Gamble, 1935).
-This species is highly regarded for the premium quality timber and its significant role in the medicinal uses in Ayurveda particularly for the diabetes (Senthilkumar et al., 2020), skin disease (Ahmad et al., 2022) and inflammation (Devgun et al., 2009).
+This species is highly regarded for the premium quality timber and its significant role in the medicinal uses in Ayurveda particularly against the diabetes (Senthilkumar et al., 2020), skin disease (Ahmad et al., 2022) and inflammation (Devgun et al., 2009).
 The heartwood of this tree contained phytochemical such a pterostilbene and marsupsin which is scientifically validated for their antihyperglycemic properties (Hougee et al., 2005).
-However, with high value its natural population is rapidly declining due to habitat destruction, over exploitation for its timber and medicinal importance.
+However, with high value, its natural population is rapidly declining due to habitat destruction, over-exploitation .
 Now it is declared as Endangered species by the International Union for Conservation of Nature (Ganesan, 2021; Sukhadiya et al., 2019; World Conservation Monitoring Centre, 1998).
 Moreover, its natural germination is also extremely poor and is one of the bottlenecks for its conservation (Mishra et al., 2013).
 Under the natural forest, natural regeneration is very low about to 2 to 30 % reported, which is deficient for the stable population (Ahmad and Misra, 2016).
-This low germination is due to the hard seed coat which act as a physical barrier (Oudhia, 2001; Kalimuthu and Lakshmanan, 1995).
+This low germination is due to the hard seed coat which acts as a physical barrier (Oudhia, 2001; Kalimuthu and Lakshmanan, 1995).
 This physical dormancy is combined with the viability of seeds and high susceptibility to fungal infection in the monsoon season and to ensure the uniform and high-percentage seedling emergence application of pre- sowing treatments are essential (Manjunatha et al., 2004; Bhaskar et al., 2012).
-Silviculture suggests for overcoming and improving the reproductive success from lignified seed of Biyo can be carried out by various pre-sowing seed treatments with growth regulators, mechanical scarification and acid treatment to break the dormancy (Jha et al., 2015).
+Silviculture suggests that overcoming and improving the reproductive success of lignified seed of Biyo can be carried out by various pre-sowing seed treatments with growth regulators, mechanical scarification and acid treatment to break the dormancy (Jha et al., 2015).
 As rising demand of Biyo for its medicinal as well as timber purpose, most effective and cost-efficient pre-sowing seed treatment is critical for its early and higher germination in nursery (Teixeira da Silva et al., 2018; Kumar et al., 2010).
-With these views, this study was aim to assess the influence of pre-sowing treatments on seed germination of P. marsupium Roxb.
+With these views, this study aimed to assess the influence of pre-sowing treatments on seed germination of P. marsupium Roxb.

 Material and Methods